Thursday, January 26, 2012

 The most important feature of the virtue of the system of modern secularism is its organization of the Meaning-of-Life component of society under the aegis of what may be termed the neutral umbrella it provides.

-and while the logic of faith, hope and love in fact points to, and is oriented around, a unity in that regardnevertheless the world has always been populated by individuals and groups who claim that they, and they alone, possess the patent on the Absolute Truth about the Meaning of Life.
+By this term is meant an overarching sociopolitical neutrality with regard to the Absolute Truth about the Meaning of Life.
+While there may well be one Absolute Truth about the Meaning of Life—and while the logic of faith, hope and love in fact points to, and is oriented around, a unity in that regard—nevertheless the world has always been populated by individuals and groups who claim that they, and they alone, possess the patent on the Absolute Truth about the Meaning of Life.
 Meaning that in the political dimension of existence, there is not one, but many competing Absolute Truths about the Meaning of Life.
 And while there are always certain individuals and groups here and there who claim they have a magical key to the "harmony" of all these jostling Absolute Truths about the Meaning of Life, the fact is that much of history has involved violent conflicts among these various individuals and groups.

-If it means anything else, the most important facet of the wisdom of the modern West is that it has learned and recognized, after centuries of bloody conflict and bitter dissensions (not to mention various forms of intolerance and oppression stifling freedom of expression), that the best way to organize society with the least degree of such conflicts is by erecting and enforcing an overarching neutrality by which no single
+If it means anything else, the most important facet of the wisdom of the modern West is that it has learned and recognized, after centuries of bloody conflict and bitter dissensions (not to mention various forms of intolerance and oppression stifling freedom of expression), that the best way to organize society with the least degree of such conflicts is by erecting and enforcing an overarching neutrality by which no single Absolute Truth about the Meaning of Life has undue influence over laws in order to force the followers of all the other Absolute Truths about the Meaning of Life into any manner or degree of submission to or inequality under their own particular version of theirs.

 And remember children, laws require violence to enforce, unless of course everyone conveniently agrees with you.
-And also remember children, in the real world where people disagree about essential thingsparticularly something so essential as the Absolute Truth about the Meaning of Lifeit often takes nothing short of laws, with the teeth of violence to back them up, in order to enforce the law that forces people not to force laws on other people about their particular version of the Absolute Truth about the Meaning of Life.
-This may sound paradoxical, but it is the same paradoxa perfectly logical and useful paradoxof true Tolerance not tolerating Intolerance.
+And also remember children, in the real world where people disagree about essential things—particularly something so essential as the Absolute Truth about the Meaning of Life—it often takes nothing short of laws, with the teeth of violence to back them up, in order to enforce the law that forces people not to force laws on other people about their particular version of the Absolute Truth about the Meaning of Life.
+This may sound paradoxical, but it is the same paradox—a perfectly logical and useful paradox—of true Tolerance not tolerating Intolerance.

-This paradox, furthermore, includes enfolded within it a secondary, mobial paradox generated by the perversity of PC MC in the face of Islamnamely, the paradox of:
+This paradox, furthermore, includes enfolded within it a secondary, mobial paradox generated by the perversity of PC MC in the face of Islam—namely, the paradox of:

 true Tolerance not tolerating the faux Tolerance which claims to be absolutely and universally tolerant but which actually and regularly practices intolerance against those who do not tolerate the Intolerance of Islam.

-Through this paradox, the faux Tolerance preached and practiced by PC MC twists into a tightly incoherent mobius strip the double hypocrisy of being intolerant (against those who defend Tolerance by being against the Intolerance of Islam), and of tolerating and thus countenancing if not outright supporting the worst form of intolerance on the planet
+Through this paradox, the faux Tolerance preached and practiced by PC MC twists into a tightly incoherent mobius strip the double hypocrisy of being intolerant (against those who defend Tolerance by being against the Intolerance of Islam), and of tolerating and thus countenancing if not outright supporting the worst form of intolerance on the planet—namely, the intolerance encoded in the holy texts and laws of Islam and regularly preached and practiced in various parts of the world by its adherents, Muslims.

-So, in the same vein as this paradox of Tolerance/Intolerance which currently besets the West and beleaguers the defenders of its core values, we have the paradox that, in order to defend and protect the virtue of allowing society to tolerate multiple Absolute Truths about the Meaning of Life along with their believers and followerswhich means enforcing the law of respecting their rights and full equality among othersmodern society must include in that law the enforcement of not tolerating any group that foments sedition against that law and seeks to dismantle it and the sociopolitical system of which it is a necessary, intrinsic and crucial part.
+So, in the same vein as this paradox of Tolerance/Intolerance which currently besets the West and beleaguers the defenders of its core values, we have the paradox that, in order to defend and protect the virtue of allowing society to tolerate multiple Absolute Truths about the Meaning of Life along with their believers and followers—which means enforcing the law of respecting their rights and full equality among others—modern society must include in that law the enforcement of not tolerating any group that foments sedition against that law and seeks to dismantle it and the sociopolitical system of which it is a necessary, intrinsic and crucial part.

 Currently, the only major, internationally dangerous group that persists in believing in forcing their particular version of the Absolute Truth about the Meaning of Life upon society through laws is Islam.

-Absolute Truths about the Meaning of Life and their believers and followersonly, at best, an allowance to live as long as you submit to the domination of Islam.
+Make no mistake: in Islamic law, there is no room for the full respect of rights and full equality of other Absolute Truths about the Meaning of Life and their believers and followers—only, at best, an allowance to live as long as you submit to the domination of Islam.
 Muslims, following the encoded blueprint of their holy texts passionately and fanatically, believe this is the best way for all Mankind.
 And they are committed, due to their encoded blueprint, to try to realize this, through violence when they are able, and through stealthy deceit when they are unable to use violence successfully to bring about that end.
 This belief is what is meant by supremacism.
-And this commitment to realizing supremacism in sociopolitical terms (which requires violenceunless everyone conveniently happens to fully agree with your particular version of Absolute Truth about the Meaning of Life) is what is meant by expansionism.
+And this commitment to realizing supremacism in sociopolitical terms (which requires violence—unless everyone conveniently happens to fully agree with your particular version of Absolute Truth about the Meaning of Life) is what is meant by expansionism.

-qua Muslims do not belong under the protective shade of the Neutral Umbrella: simply put, because ultimately they want to destroy that umbrella, even if in the meanwhile, while they perceive themselves to be insufficiently able to destroy it, they may pretend to support it.
+That's why, needless to say, Muslims qua Muslims* do not belong in the modern world.
+And that's why Muslims qua Muslims do not belong under the protective shade of the Neutral Umbrella: simply put, because ultimately they want to destroy that umbrella, even if in the meanwhile, while they perceive themselves to be insufficiently able to destroy it, they may pretend to support it.

 Further Reading: